mguarda/GAPERM/README.md

 GAPERM
 ======

-Source code of a Genetic Algorithm implementation focused on TSP and QAP problems
+Source code of a Evolutive Algorithm implementation focused on TSP and QAP problems